dbcook/openrocket-database/README.md

 ### Data Gathering Discussion

-Accurate data is really hard to come by for many items.
-There are some good sources such as the Brohm body tube / nose cone kit cross references, and archived catalogs.
-However, some manufacturers such as LOC Precision have never provided complete or accurate parts data, while getting data about Estes parts has gotten much harder in the last 20 years.
+Accurate data is really hard to come by for many items, and it's getting harder.
+There are some good sources such as the Brohm body tube / nose cone kit cross references and archived catalogs from the era of domestic in-house production.
+However, some manufacturers such as LOC Precision and Quest have never provided complete or accurate parts data.

+#### Contract Manufacturing and the Death of Parts Data

+In recent years, the rise of outsourced, offshore contract manufacturing has drastically limited our ability to get parts data for rocket vendors that use outsourcing.
+There are various factors involved:

+* In outsourced manufacturing, all sourcing of individual parts is handled remotely, e.g. in China.
+The kits are assembled and packaged remotely as well.
+The only thing that comes back to the USA is finished product (kits).
+* The manufacturers are not sending back spare parts to the USA unless the vendor specifically asks (and pays) for that to happen.
+* Rocketry vendors are no longer publishing individual part PNs, dimensions or weights, since those items are not available for individual sale anyway.
+* Parts requests for incomplete or damaged kits are now handled by sending an entire new kit; the parts are not separately inventoried anywhere.
+* Parts that are sold separately are often grouped into assortments, and the website PN represents the assortment, not any of its members.
+In some cases the actual contents of assortments can change over time.
+* Modern kits usually have no PNs listed in the kit instructions, since they are of no value to the average builder.
+* In this environment, the only way to index the parts used in kits is by obtaining and measuring actual samples.

+Overall, I think the era of model rocket kits being assembled from parts that themselves have full manufacturer-published public specs is over, permanently.
+The way that outsourced contract manufacturing works now guarantees that individual part details will not be publicly available unless the kit maker goes to extra trouble to provide it.

+### Data Availability by Manufacturer

+This section discusses the parts data situation for various prominent model rocket vendors.

 #### Estes

+Estes has an archive with many kit instructions and nearly all back catalogs on its website, and many kits have instructions plus fin and decal scans on the two prominent rocketry archive sites (JimZ and Ye Olde Rocket Shoppe).
+In addition, John Brohm produced comprehensive Estes body tube and nose cone kit cross-references in 2007 that contain a lot of hard-to-find data.

+Early catalogs were comprehensive and accurate in their specs for parts, usually giving full dimensions and a representative weight.

+As Estes shifted production to China, in addition to the issues created by contract manufacturing (see above), several more things happened that affected our ability to get Estes parts info:

+* Even for parts that are listed separately on the Estes website, little or no dimension or weight data is usually given.
+* The number of obvious errors in Estes catalogs increased substantially after about year 2000 through tne end of catalog production in 2016.
+* Estes stopped producing a catalog after 2016 in either print or electronic form, eliminating a major source of official data.

-Paradoxically, we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
-Estes has shifted much manufacturing to China, and most individual parts such as nose cones are no longer available separately, since the kits are completely packaged offshore.
+Thus we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
+In the future we'll likely have almost no parts data until 3D scanning and shape-matching becomes convenient.

-Although internal part numbers still exist (ref.
-John Boren, private conversation, 2017), part numbers are no longer usually visible to end users for items that are not sold at retail.
-Modern Estes kits have no PNs for the parts listed in the instructions.

-The subset of parts that are now sold are often packaged as assortments with a PN that applies to the assortment; the individual contents of those assortments are usually not identified by PN.
-It's been reported too that the makeup of the assortment packages sometimes changes over time.

-With the 2017 decision by Estes to cease producing a product catalog in either print or electronic form, the difficulty of maintaining a parts database has further increased.
-As of now, the only way to index modern Estes parts is by inspection and measurement of actual products.
+The Estes part numbering scheme is as convoluted as you might expect for a company that started as a small operation in the early 1960s.
+The first part numbering system was very mnemonic, e.g. "BT-20J" was a body tube.
+In the 1970s Estes introduced pure numeric ("non-significant") PNs, first of 4 digits and later 5-6 digits.
+Many parts from the transition period had both the original and numeric PNs.
+The traditional part numbers gradually disappeared from catalogs and instructions, all but vanishing by 2010.

+A much more detailed explanation of Estes part identifiers may be found [here](data/estes_sizes_and_part_numbers.md)

 #### Centuri Engineering

 Centuri parts indexing is difficult across the latter part of the life of the product line.
 Up until about 1971-1972, Centuri catalogs had parts listings nearly on par with Estes.
-But the Centuri catalog parts listings after the Damon acquisition in the early 1970s are rather sparse and leave many dimensions unspecified.
+But the Centuri catalog parts listings after the Damon acquisition in 1972 are sparse and omit many dimensions.
 The overall completeness is much less than for Estes in the same era, even though the same parent company owned both brands.

 No Centuri parts file is provided with the stock OpenRocket.

-Almost no Centuri kit instructions list any part numbers.
+Almost no Centuri kit instructions listed any part numbers.
 Centuri kit instructions are not archived on the official Estes instructions pages, even though Estes owns the rights to all things Centuri.
 Various plans do exist on the [JimZ plans site](http://www.spacemodeling.org/jimz/) and [RocketShoppe](http://www.oldrocketplans.com/centuri.htm),